yennanliu/CS_basics/doc/cheatsheet/hash_map.md

     - LC 1010 : Pairs of Songs With Total Durations Divisible by 60
 - Sub array sum
     - LC 560 : Subarray Sum Equals K
+- Any problems with below:
+    - need to cache
+    - avoid double loop

 ### 0-2) Pattern